 10. Automotive Engine

 The power strokes of spark-ignition and compression-ignition also work in accordance with Charle’s Law.
 In spark ignition, gases from the very process of combustion are exposed to high temperature.
-Increase in temperature will lead to an increase in the volume of the gases.
+An increase in temperature will lead to an increase in the volume of the gases.
 As this process continues, the force against the cylinder and piston head is increased, which causes rotation of the crankshaft.
 In diesel engines involving the process of compression ignition, the air is compressed under high temperature.
 This heated air combines with diesel fuel which is injected into the cylinder.
 The aforesaid process is responsible for the ignition of the diesel fuel.